gayathri-ms/guest-room-management/README.md

 * Step 3: Open [Schema.sql](Database/Schema.sql) and run in pgAdmin 4.30 under the database you created or using psql shell to create the database schema in your database.
 After that, run the sequences in [Sequence.sql](Database/Sequence.sql) and trigger in [Trigger.sql](Database/Trigger.sql) under the created database.
+Make sure to follow the comments for guidelines in the files.
 This completes setting the database up.
+* Step 5: (OPtional) The user can add few required data on their own in the tables using psql or pgAdmin 4.30
 * Step 4: Run Python 3 in your computer shell.
-Under that, open (server.py)[Backend/server.py] using the appropriate commands.
+Under that, open [server.py](Backend/server.py) using the appropriate commands.
 This connects the backend to the database.

 ### ADDITIONAL INFO ABOUT THE PROGRAM